Transform the Fuzzy Caterpillar into a Beautiful Butterfly

 4. Insert chenille stem.
 Bend tips to form the antenna.

-1. Cut large wing shape from tissue paper.
-This can be one long piece with wing shapes on either end.
+1. Make wings with tissue paper.
+Cut one long piece from the tissue, with wing shapes on either end.

-2. Open the caterpillar clothespin and insert the wings.
+2. Open the caterpillar clothespin and insert the middle portion of the tissue.

 Butterfly and Caterpillar on Pinterest